COESIS-np/projects-sec-bct/README.md

 3. Gandalf the White
 ```

-## 6. Commit changes with proper title🔒
+## 6. Commit changes with a proper title🔒
 ```
 $ git commit -m "title" -m "Description"
 ```